ovenpop/Apigee-Client-Library-for-Java/README.md

 b.
 Add/modify the .java files for different input.
 For different request:

-* create a new java file similar to GetTwitterTrends.java.
+* Create a new java file similar to GetTwitterTrends.java.

-*  modify compile and run scripts accordingly.
+* Modify compile and run scripts accordingly.

-* run the compilation script
+* Run the compilation script

-* then run the script
+* Then run the script

 ## Building the source ##

 a.
 Please make sure you have maven installed.

-b. run the command - mvn clean install at the root level (where pom.xml exists)
+b.
+Run the command - mvn clean install at the root level (where pom.xml exists)

 c.
-The required jars are in target and target/lib
+The required jars are in target and target/lib.